-- Where the total number of receptors was between the lower and upper guideline bands for any of the magnitude criteria, then the potential impacts were potentially significant and professional judgement was applied, considering all assessment evidence.
-This included considering the results for all six magnitude categories of small, medium and large (worsening and improvement). - To inform the judgement of overall significance, reference is also made to EU Directive 2008/50/EC Compliance Risk Road Assessment, as set out in IAN 175/13.
-Where the proposed scheme was assessed as a low risk of non-compliance, it is considered likely to contribute to a judgement of Not Significant.
-Where the proposed scheme is assessed as having a high risk of non-compliance, it was considered likely to contribute to an assessment of Significant. - 16.2.45 Consideration of whether the proposed scheme detracted from or supported measures set out in relevant local authority Air Quality Action Plans (AQAPs) and Key Criteria Questions set out in IAN 174/13 was also made when reaching a judgement of overall significance.
+- 16.2.42 Where the total number of receptors was between the lower and upper guideline bands for any of the magnitude criteria, then the potential impacts were potentially significant and professional judgement was applied, considering all assessment evidence.
+This included considering the results for all six magnitude categories of small, medium and large (worsening and improvement). - 16.2.43 To inform the judgement of overall significance, reference was also made to EU Directive 2008/50/EC Compliance Risk Road Assessment, as set out in IAN 175/13.
+Where the proposed scheme was assessed as a low risk of non-compliance, it was considered likely to contribute to a judgement of Not Significant.
+Where the proposed scheme was assessed as having a high risk of non-compliance, it was considered likely to contribute to an assessment of Significant. - 16.2.44 Consideration of whether the proposed scheme detracted from or supported measures set out in relevant local authority Air Quality Action Plans (AQAPs) and Key Criteria Questions set out in IAN 174/13 was also made when reaching a judgement of overall significance.